 🏄♀️ Ho‘okipa Beach Park

 Ho’okipa Beach Park is a world-renowned destination for windsurfing and surfing, attracting top athletes from around the globe.
-While not the ideal spot for a casual swim, it’s an incredible place to witness the power of the ocean and the skill of the watermen and women who ride its waves.
+It might not be the best place for a casual swim.
+However, it is a great spot to see the ocean’s power and surfers riding the waves.

 Location: Just past Paia on Hana Highway